kickthemooon/php-docker-starter/README.md

 - XDebug
 - Imagick
 - GD
 - and many other ...

 You are welcome to review the Dockerfile and adjust it to your needs

 ## Other Documentation

-Laravel - For more about Laravel please refer to [its documentation](https://laravel.com/docs/9.x)
+Laravel - For more about laravel please refer to [its documentation](https://laravel.com/docs/9.x)
 Symfony - For more about symfony please refer to [its documentation](https://symfony.com/doc/current/index.html)
 Composer - For more about composer please refer to [its documentation](https://getcomposer.org/doc/)
 PHPUnit - For more about phpunit please refer to [its documentation](https://phpunit.readthedocs.io/en/9.5/)